ken-mills/flashcards/readme.md

 The user should study box 1 every day, study box 2 every 2 days, study box 3 every 5 days.
 This script is based on the [Leitner System](https://en.wikipedia.org/wiki/Leitner_system).

-##Features
+## Features
-* Supports multiple groups of boxes for different types of lessons (numbers, frequency)
+* Supports multiple groups of card boxes for different types of lessons (numbers, frequency)
 * Supports review mode to simply list the first 20 words in the box.

 ## Running script